goldbergyoni/various-testing-examples/getting-started/demo-flow.md

 # Setup & teardown

 - Intro: need to prepare and properly close stuff, like DB, server mockg

-* Rundown with console.log 🖼
+- Rundown with console.log 🖼
-* Beforeall - Initialize DB (or mock server)
+- Beforeall - Anything that is 'one time', mock server, global.config
-* Beforeach - Process.env
-* Aftereach - Process.env
-* Afterall - Teardown
+- Afterall - Teardown
-* The risk - globals
+- Beforeach - Something that a test can change, reset.
+Like config.value or process.env
+- Aftereach - ...
+- The risk - Coupling via globals, show shared service, complexity is rising when coupled, not longer just 7 lines of code
-* BP: Each test is a tiny universe ✅
+- BP: Each test is a tiny universe ✅

-# Setup & teardown
+- Global before all - DB
+- Recap: all hooks image 🖼

+# Test doubles

 - Intro: need to prepare and properly close stuff, like DB, server mock